tendermint/tendermint/spec/p2p/v0.34/switch.md

 Next, the peer's sending and receiving routines are started, and the peer is added to set of connected peers.
 These two operations can fail, causing `addPeer` to return an error.
-Then, in the absence of previous errors, the peer is added to every reactor (`AdPeer` method).
+Then, in the absence of previous errors, the peer is added to every reactor (`AddPeer` method).

 > Adding the peer to the peer set returns a `ErrSwitchDuplicatePeerID` error
 > when a peer with the same ID is already presented.